Orthogonality between acyclic subdigraphs and paths in digraphs

 \begin{conjecture}[Linial] For every digraph $D$ and every positive integer $k$, it follows that $\chi_k(D) \leq \lambda_k(D)$. \end{conjecture}

 In 1982, Neumann-Lara~\cite{neumann1982dichromatic} introduced a directed analogue of the usual concept of coloring in a digraph.
 In this scenario, stable sets are replaced by (induced) acyclic digraphs.
+A digraph is \emph{acyclic} if it does not contain any directed cycles.
 Let $D$ be a digraph.
 A \emph{dicoloring} of a digraph is a partition $S_1, \ldots, S_t$ of $V(D)$ such that, for every $i \in \{1, \ldots, t$\}, $D[S_i]$ is an acyclic digraph.
 The minimum $t$ for which $D$ admits a dicoloring of size $t$ is called the \emph{dichromatic number} of $D$ and it is denoted by $\chil(D)$.
 In the early 2000s, this notion was reintroduced by Mohar et al.~\cite{mohar2003circular, bokal2004circular} and since then many results analogous to classical results in graph theory have been proven using the notion of dicoloring~\cite{aboulker2021extension, picasarri2024strengthening, kawarabayashi2025analogue}.
 We refer the reader the PhD thesis of Aubian~\cite{aubian2023colouring} and Picassari-Arrieta~\cite{picasarri2024digraph} for a more complete overview of the topic.

 Since every stable set corresponds to an acyclic digraph, Theorems~\ref{th:gallai-milgram} and~\ref{th:gallai-roy} are trivially true if we replace stable sets by induced acyclic subdigraph and, coloring by dicoloring, respectively.
 It is natural to ask, then, what happens if we make the same change in Questions~\ref{question:alpha} and~\ref{question:chi}.